 Multifunctional MRI contrast agents

-In collaboration with Prof. Tony Cass (Imperial Chemistry) and Prof. Rene Botnar (St. Thomas' Hospital, KCL), we are designing new magnetic resonance imaging (MRI) contrast agents.
+In collaboration with Prof. Rene Botnar (St. Thomas' Hospital, KCL) and Dr Graeme Stasiuk (University of Hull), we are designing new magnetic resonance imaging (MRI) contrast agents.
 MRI is a powerful, non invasive technique used to diagnose disease in patients.
 Improvement to the contrast of the images is achieved using paramagnetic (but toxic) gadolinium(III) ions.
 Two approaches using Gd(III) are being employed to develop more efficient and targeted contrast agents.
 The first involves the construction of assemblies with three Gd(III) ions connected to a central transition metal node, which can be also be used to introduce a second imaging modality (optical, PET) into the system.
 An alternative approach, based on the same methodology, is the functionalisation of gold nanoparticles with Gd(III) units.
 The control over the size and surface units of these nanoparticles allow greater targeting of the agent, potentially allowing lower doses to be employed.
 We are currently working with Dr Dan Elson (Imperial, Department of Surgery and Cancer) to add a photo-switchable therapeutic action to these materials.

 S. Sung, H. Holmes, L. Wainwright, A. Toscani, G. J. Stasiuk, A. J. P. White, J. D. Bell, J. D. E. T. Wilton-Ely, Inorg.
 Chem.
 2014, 53, 1989